Searching in Business.Idaho.Gov [clear]

 Can I advertise on this site or put a link on this site?

-Any state or federal government agency or non-profit organization may be represented on this site if they license or regulate business activities or offer business-related services.
-Local agencies, such as city and county clerks’ offices, are not represented individually, because there are so many and their requirements vary.
+Any state or federal government agency or non-profit organization may be represented on business.idaho.gov if they license or regulate business activities or offer business-related services.
+Local agencies, such as city and county clerks’ offices, are not represented individually in the text pages, because there are so many and their requirements vary.
+Their information is included in the Business Wizard.
 There is no cost to be included.
 This is not a commercial site, so no advertising is accepted.

 If your organization fits the above criteria and you want your agency or organization to be listed on the site, send us an email, then we will review your site for possible inclusion.
 Please do not place a link on your site and then expect us to provide a reciprocal link.

 I plan to start my business in my home.
-Are there special regulations I need to know about?
+Are there special requirements I need to know about?

 Home-based businesses may need to conform with additional regulations, as well as those associated with your profession or the product or service offered.
 First, go through the Business Wizard to find requirements related to your profession, product or service.
 Then, read through the information below to learn about possible additional requirements.

-In most communities, a retail store, restaurant, coffee shop or similar business where customers come and go cannot be operated from a home.
+- In most communities, a business where customers come and go cannot be operated from a home.
 If you offer lessons (music, art, etc.), the number of students allowed at any one time may be limited.

 You must also comply with local regulations concerning: